aberral/gdrivebu/README.md

     sudo GOOGLE_DRIVE_SETTINGS=~/.duplicity/credentials duplicity --file-to-restore apt/sources.list gdocs://aberralgonzalez@usal.es/trinitybu
     /home/user/sources.list
     ```
-  * backup.sh: the file with the commands and the route that config duplicity to back up things
+  * __backup.sh__: the file with the commands and the route that config duplicity to back up things
-  * execute.sh: the function that will be executed with crontab to do the backup.
+  * __execute.sh__: the function that will be executed with crontab to do the backup.
 It also generates a logfile with the timestamp with the duplicity output.

- NOTE: Don't forget to give the files the right permisions to be properly executed.
+ __NOTE:__ Don't forget to give the files the right permisions to be properly executed.
  # The last step
  The final step is to set crontab to do the automated backcup
  ```{bash}